alvarouribe/webradio/README.md

 Webradio
 ========

-Simple PHP Script to play control streaming radio on Raspberry PI
+Simple PHP Script to control streaming radio on Raspberry PI

 I hacked this together quickly to enable me to control streaming audio stations via a web browser on my home network.
 My Raspberry PI is connected to the sound system, so effectively, its a headless audio player.